AlexCue987/kotest-posts/replace-mocks/REPLACE_MOCKS.md

 }
 ```

-Naturally, when we unit test `DecisionEngine`, we should mock its dependency, `answeringService`, as follows:
+Naturally, when we unit test `DecisionEngine`, we should mock its dependency, an instance of `AnsweringService`, as follows:

 ```kotlin
 val mockAnsweringService = run {